How to sell Amazon Kindle ebooks, which are only a collection of emails.

 But it is very short on advice about writing a book.
 In fact, the book and its content hardly gain a mention.
 I don’t think the cover was even mentioned at all.

-However, what I found most fascinating about this article was that it inverted the traditional thinking of self-published authors by making the book absolutely secondary to the real goal, which is to sell ebooks.
+However, what I found fascinating about this article was that it inverted the traditional thinking of self-published authors by making the book absolutely secondary to the real goal, which is to sell ebooks.

 Now I would not recommend implementing everything that is written in the article, but it does contain food for thought for authors, who are looking for ways to increase ebook sales.